The benefits of volunteering: What’s in it for you?

 Many people are inspired to volunteer because it enables them to give back to their local community or help people in need across the world.
 However, volunteering can also be a fantastic way of pursuing self-development too, enabling you to build new interests and meet a fantastic variety of people from different backgrounds.
 If you’ve been asking yourself, “What will I gain from volunteering?” then you’re in the right place as here, we will break down why volunteering is a great way to make the most of your time.

 1) Learn and develop new skills

-Volunteering broadens your skill set by making you step outside of your normal routine and try something different.
+Volunteering will help you grow your skillset by making you step outside of your normal routine and try something different.
 When you invest your time in trying new and interesting experiences regularly, you can discover new hobbies, interests and passions you had not considered before.
-Volunteering often includes volunteer training, so that you can learn a new skill whilst giving back to your local community and communities in need around the world.
+Volunteering often includes volunteer training, providing you with the opportunity to learn a new skill whilst giving back to your local community and communities in need around the world.

 2) Create career opportunities

 Volunteering can help you build your CV by developing valuable professional expertise such as time management, interpersonal skills and working together with others.
 As you grow more confident and comfortable interacting with others in a professional environment, as well as adhering to routines outside of your own, you become more favourable to employers.
 Practical experiences are often a key skill requested by employers and with examples of specialist volunteering on your CV, you’re sure to ace your next interview.

 Transferable skills are some of the most sought-after skills by employers.
 Transferable skills that can be learned from volunteering include;

 - Interpersonal and teamwork